Pigsty Docs v4.5

 Detailed reference lists: operating systems, file hierarchy, ports, metrics, and product comparisons.

-A complete catalog of 531 PostgreSQL ecosystem extensions: metadata, docs, downloads, and support matrix.
+A catalog of 576 packaged PostgreSQL ecosystem extensions: metadata, docs, downloads, and support matrix.

 Ready-to-use cluster configuration templates, plus containerized software and application templates.